 Press Release: Wildfire Study Kicks Off Partnership Between Climate Resolve And KCET

-Posted by Climate Resolve in # Press Releases on September 8, 2015
+Posted by Climate Resolve on September 8, 2015

 Online Portal ‘Climate Change LA’ Features Latest Weather Research And Provides Angelenos Everyday Actions to Combat Changes in Atmospheric Conditions

 BURBANK, Calif. – September 8, 2015 – KCETLink Media Group, a leading national independent, nonprofit, public broadcast and digital network, has collaborated with Los Angeles-based nonprofit Climate Resolve to launch Climate Change LA, an online platform that will debut climate studies from UCLA’s Department of Atmospheric and Oceanic Sciences, among others.
 The site will provide context around the studies and educate both consumers and businesses about the impacts of climate change and offer everyday actions and solutions that can be adopted to address climate change in their regions.
 Climate Resolve will also be updating the hub with original content, including interviews with local leaders working on climate change solutions.

 The latest climate study, “Identification of Two Distinct Fire Regimes in Southern California: Implications for Economic Impact and Future Change,” investigates the impact that climate change will likely have on wildfire threats, is now available in full at the ‘Climate Studies’ section of the online hub.
 Published in the September 2015 scientific journal Environmental Research Letters, the study assesses the effect of climate change on both the wind-driven Santa Ana fires (usually October through April) and non-Santa Ana fires during hot and dry weather (usually June to September).
 A summary of the wildfire study and a blog post titled “10 Things to Know About California Wildfires” are also live on Climate Change LA.